mshettyFE/SPACECPP/README.md

 git clone --recurse-submodules https://github.com/mshettyFE/SPACECPP.git
 ```

- If you want to make your own changes (or implement the features in [TODO.md](./TODO.md)), then please fork the repository.
+ If you want to make your own changes (or implement the features in [TODO.md](./TODO.md)), then please [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and [make a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 # Compiling
 NOTE: Only tested on Linux.

 This software used [MPICH](https://www.mpich.org/documentation/guides/) as the MPI implementation.
 Please download if your organization doesn't already have it installed.

-Once MPICH is downloaded, and assuming you already have the cluster setup, you should be able to set everything up just run the following commands in the base directory of the repository (works at NSLS-II cluster):
+Once MPICH is downloaded, and assuming you already have the cluster setup, you should be able to set everything up just run the following commands in the base directory of the repository(SPACECPP folder):
 ```
 module load accelerator
 chmod +x setup.sh